SSH-key-rotation-AWS/key-switcheroo/README.md

 **Optional Arguments:**
 - `--datastore local` or `-ds local`
     - Retrieves the public key from the local file system
+    - If `local` is selected, the user can input `--sshdir` followed by the absolute path to the directory that stores the keys (defaults to local .ssh home directory)
 - `--datastore s3` or `-ds s3`
     - Retrieves the public key from the S3 bucket
-    - If `s3` is selected, the user MUST also input `--bucketname`, followed by their S3 bucket name
+    - If `s3` is selected, the user MUST also input `--bucket`, followed by their S3 bucket name
     - If no `--datastore` is selected, the program will default to `s3`

 **Example**

-`retriever johndoe --datastore s3 --bucketname mybucket`
+`retriever johndoe --datastore s3 --bucket mybucket`

+`retriever johndoe -ds local --sshdir /home/johndoe/.ssh`

 ## Dependencies